-The Commission was set up by the UK Government in London, but it is unlikely that there would have been a Commission at all if the UK General Election of 2010 had not delivered a coalition.
+It is unlikely that there would have been a Commission at all if the UK General Election of 2010 had not delivered a coalition.
 The Conservative election manifesto in 2010 said little on constitutional matters in Wales though there was a reference to the UK's "unbalanced" constitutional settlement.
 I am pretty sure therefore that it was the Liberal Democrats with their federalist history who secured a commitment in the 2010 Coalition Agreement to what the Agreement described as "a Calman-like process for Wales".